fuji3to4/dualCellQuant/README.md

 - Radial outer >100% includes background near the cell.
 If you want Target/Reference masks computed only within ≤100%, add a toggle to clip ROI at 100%.
 - No persistent project/session saving; use the exported `.npy`/`.csv` files to reproduce results.
+- The Single image flow computes single-channel statistics only (no ratio).
+Ratios remain in the Dual images flow.